Conway blasts Dems' 'tired' claims of racism, says she 'totally disagrees' with husband's scathing op-ed

 KELLYANNE CONWAY DEFIES HOUSE OVERSIGHT COMMITTEE SUBPOENA OVER ALLEGED HATCH ACT VIOLATIONS

+She said the White House is tired of the "disrespect" shown to America by some on the left, including those who don't respect the military or the flag.
+Conway claimed the media refuses to call out the progressive members for their extreme views.

+"Where is the press?
+Stop falling down on the job.
+Stop being so afraid of and so adoring of four people who got here a few months ago," said Conway.

-Conway's husband, attorney and outspoken Trump critic George Conway, penned an op-ed in the Washington Post in which he wrote that Trump's comments about were "racist to the core."
+Her husband, attorney and outspoken Trump critic George Conway, penned an op-ed in the Washington Post in which he wrote that Trump's comments about were "racist to the core."

 "No matter how much I found him ultimately unfit, I still gave him the benefit of the doubt about being a racist.
 But Sunday left no doubt.
 Naivete, resentment and outright racism, roiled in a toxic mix, have given us a racist president," he wrote.